threej-in/SDJIC/README.md

 # sdjic
-This website is a clone of original website sdjic.org which is built while learning HTML/CSS.
-Note: This repo is not for reproduction
+This website is a clone of original website sdjic.org.
+This website is purely built in HTML & CSS.
+# Note: This repo is not for reproduction